softwaresecured/burp-testcase/README.md

 if a vulnerability is discovered.

 ### The testcase is comprised of the following:
-- A simple java extension called `BurpInjector.java` which returns 1 insertion point
+- A simple java extension called `BurpInjector.java` which returns 1 insertion point for `arg1` on the `/case_encode` endpoint which requires a specific type of encoding ( base64/reversed )
-- `tasecase-92.py` which is a python application that contains 1 command injection ( runs on linux )
+- `tasecase-92.py` which is a python application that contains 2 command injections ( runs on linux )
 - `test.bcheck` which is a BCheck that tests for one command injection type using a collaborator server to validate the result

 ### Description of the "tasecase-92.py" test application